iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 up process of DVC Studio and MLFlow and their ability to ease the operational aspects of machine learning teams by providing a clear way to solve the formidable task of tracking all the factors that go into the iterative process.
-Amit covers the easy set up process, adding a view, model comparison, and running experiments from the DVC Studio UI.
+Amit covers the easy setup process, adding a view, model comparison, and running experiments from the DVC Studio UI.

 ![DVC Studio Experiment Tracker UI](/uploads/images/2022-01-18/amit-kulkarni-studio.png '=800')
 _Amit Kulkarni's DVC Studio tutorial